- How we work

 TAP focuses on small but effective design interventions such as the effective use of space, careful siting, ventilation, natural light, security and hygiene.
-We build spaces for children to learn, but also peaceful and safe sanctuaries in the stressful lives of slum children and where they can receive their only meal of the day.
+We build spaces for children to learn, but also peaceful and safe sanctuaries in the stressful lives of slum children and where they can receive meals.

 TAP volunteers work closely with the local community, who contribute to both the design process and the construction of the anganwadis.
 The anganwadis are constructed by local labourers and use largely re-cycled materials in order to support the Manav Sadhna philosophy of ‘Re-Use, Re-Cycle, and Reduce.’

 The Anganwadi Project buildings are used not only as schools but become vibrant community hubs, for young and old to gather.
 The schools provide the community with public spaces, gardens, and for women and young girls a multi- purpose and beautiful space for their education needs.
 They have also been home to health clinics and used even as a street school.

 A new anganwadi costs approximately $8,000 – $10,000 AUD to build by local builders, a small amount by our standards; however these schools make an enormous difference to the lives of slum children and their families.

 We now have a 7 year on-going relationship with the Tekra slum community , our local builders and Manav Sadhna and we continue to see the incredible benefits of The Anganwadi Project in the lives of the local children.